 Colleagues spending more than the stated budget

-Generally, when the email about Secret Santa goes out to all staff, there’s a set budget for buying presents.
+Generally, when the email about Secret Santa goes out to all staff, there is a set budget for buying presents.
 Employers can encourage workers to stick to this amount by turning it into a challenge: ‘Who wins the best present under £5 award’ will make the event more fun while ensuring colleagues don’t favour others.

 People forgetting to bring gifts

 Secret Santa is all about being part of the team, so when someone forgets to bring in a gift, it can affect morale.
 Try setting a deadline a few days ahead of the closing date so that all of those taking part can put their gifts into a ‘Santa sack’.
-That way, if anyone forgets their gift one day, they’ll have a few more days to bring it in without disheartening the rest of the team.
-It might also be a good idea for the person arranging the Secret Santa to put a reminder in the staff calendar!
+That way, if anyone forgets their gift one day, they will have a few more days to bring it in without disheartening the rest of the team.
+It might also be a good idea for the person arranging the Secret Santa to put a reminder in the staff calendar.

 Have fun, but be professional